 According to standard definition “Regionalism is a political ideology that focuses on the interests of a particular region, group of regions or other subnational entity.”
-Region as a social system is the relation between different groups of people.
+The region as a social system is the relation between different groups of people.

-Regionalism is an important topic for the Polity segment of the IAS Exam as it is a major factor affecting the politics of India.
+Regionalism is an important topic for the Polity or GS 1 segment of the IAS Exam as it is a major factor affecting the politics of India.

 What is the aim of Regionalism?